 When can I expect to receive my sworn translation?

 This is subject to availability, but in general I can send you your translation on the next day for one or two-page documents.
 On top of this, you need to add delivery times for ordinary mail, but you always have the option to choose guaranteed next-day delivery.
-Please check the delivery options here.
+Please check Royal Mail's delivery options.

 I need extra copies of my sworn translation.
 How much do I have to pay?